subspace/subnomicon/docs/network/network_protocols.md

     - Node
     - Peer
 last_update:
-  date: 10/13/2023
+  date: 04/30/2024
-  author: Dariia Porechna
+  author: Saeid Yazdinejad
 ---

-Subspace networking stack is based on libp2p and implements Subspace-specific protocols like piece and archived segment header retrieval.
+Autonomys Networking stack is based on libp2p and implements Subspace-specific protocols like piece and archived segment header retrieval.
 The networking layers handle a variety of essential tasks:

 ## Transaction Propagation

 Transactions are propagated across the network to ensure nodes have a consistent view of unconfirmed transactions.
-The Subspace Network uses a gossip mechanism to propagate transactions to peers.
+The Autonomys Network uses a gossip mechanism to propagate transactions to peers.
 When a node receives a new transaction, it first validates the transaction and, if valid, adds it to its transaction pool and broadcasts it to its directly connected peers.
 When a connected peer receives the transaction, they verify its validity.
 If deemed valid, they retain a copy and share it with all their connected peers, excluding the one from which it was received.
 Consequently, the transaction disseminates from its source, spreading throughout the network, ensuring every node gets a copy.

 ## Block and Bundle Relay